mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate_your_plugin_propsheets_windows.md

 ---
 title: Migrate your plugin project using Property Sheets
-description: This guide walks you through migrating your Rhino 5 plugin project to Rhino 6 using Property Sheets.
+description: This guide walks you through migrating a Rhino 5 plugin project to Rhino 6 using Property Sheets.
 author: dale@mcneel.com
 apis: ['C/C++']
 languages: ['C/C++']